MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/mtp-autoir-actions.md

 - [Use the investigation details view](#review-a-pending-action-in-the-investigation-details-view)

 > [!NOTE]
-> You must have appropriate permissions to approve or reject remediation actions.
-See [Required permissions for Action center tasks](mtp-action-center.md#required-permissions-for-action-center-tasks).
+> You must have [appropriate permissions](mtp-action-center.md#required-permissions-for-action-center-tasks) to approve or reject remediation actions.

 ## Review a pending action in the Action center